 - Whipped body butter and an interesting coconut version.

-- Bath bombs for adults + a decent guide to homemade bath bombs
+- A decent guide to homemade bath bombs

 - Homemade hand milled soap